noi-techpark/bdp-core/README.md

 executed on application level and therefore [Geotools](http://www.geotools.org/) was added as dependency.

+##### Configuration of the database connection

-To configure the DAL module to communicate with your database you need to provide configuration and credentials:
+To configure the DAL module to communicate with your database you need to provide configuration and credentials inside
->`writer/src/main/resources/META-INF/persistence.xml`

-As you will see 2 persistence-units are configured.
-One is meant for the reader with preferably a read-only user and the other one for the writer which performs all the transactions.
+> `writer/src/main/resources/application.properties`

+Default can be found at:

+> `writer/src/main/resources/META-INF/persistence.xml`

+Please note, values inside the `application.properties` file, overwrite values inside `persistence.xml`.

-We use a separate tool to generate the schema inside the database.
-See `tools/README.md` for further details.
-The latest schema can always be found within `dal/src/main/resources/META-INF/sql` with the name `schema-<version>-dump.sql` and `schema-<version>-modifications.sql`.
-Execute both scripts in that order.
+We use a [schema-generator](infrastructure/utils/schema-generator/README.md) to generate the schema for the database.
+After that you can manually check what the difference between that schema and the old one is and provide a new flyway script inside `writer/src/main/resources/db/migration`.

 Hibernate, our object-relational-mapping (ORM) framework, handles the schema validation only (for security reasons).
-> hibernate.hbm2ddl.auto = `validate`
+Usually, we set the value `hibernate.hbm2ddl.auto = validate` during development and `hibernate.hbm2ddl.auto = none` at runtime for performance reasons on startup.

 See the [Installation guide](#installation-guide) for a fast initial setup.

-The following chapters describe the most important entities: `station`, `data type`, `record` and `edge`.
+The following chapters describe the most important DAL entities:
+- `station`
+- `data type`
+- `record`
+- `edge`

 ##### Station
 The `station` represents the origin of the data which needs an identifier, a